write-you-a-scheme-v2/scheme/docs/03_evaluation.md

 * **let**    Let takes a list of alternating atoms and S-Expressions and an S-Expression, which is a body expression.
 The first argument of alternating values and S-Expressions is bound to a local environment which the body is evaluated in.
 No order of evaluation on the first argument can be assumed, thus variables to be bound cannot appear in the S-Expression bound to another variable.
 * **lambda**    This is how we will create anonymous functions.
 Thinking back to our `LispVal`, recall the data constructor, `Lambda IFunc EnvCtx` where essentially `IFunc :: LispVal -> Eval LispVal`.
 Two arguments are accepted, a list of atomic values to serves as the function parameters, and a body-expression, which can be evaluated in an environment with the incoming arguments bound to the parameters from the first argument.
 The `EnvCtx`, and thus lexical scope, can be stored be getting the local environment via the `reader` monad function, `ask`.
 Lambda is really powerful, so incredibly powerful, that we could use it with `Atom` to implement everything else.
 It's a neat idea called [Lambda Calculus](http://dev.stephendiehl.com/fun/lambda_calculus.html)!

 These will be known as our "Special Forms", different from functions defined in the primitive environment or standard library, as they are implemented via pattern matching on the argument (`LispVal`) of the `eval` function.
 All other functions will either be primitives or from the standard library, and have their argument evaluated before being passed into the function.
+Therefore, special forms will require non-standard evaluation of their arguments, sometimes having arguments not evaluated, or evaluated under special conditions.
 This difference is what determines what must be implemented as an `eval` pattern match, and what can be done elsewhere.

-## eval function: implementation
+## Eval Function: implementation
 ```Haskell
 eval :: LispVal -> Eval LispVal
 ```